 Pay attention as you browse these images.
 Which personas do you scroll by because they have way too much text?
 Which personas draw your attention and give you an impression of that user almost instantly?

 Although you can organize your persona any way you like, try to leverage your UI design skills to make an engaging and informative first impression.
-Consider increasing the font size of a phrase you want to stand out, add a pop of colour, or use icons to send quick visual messages.
+Consider increasing the font size of a phrase you want to stand out, add a pop of color, or use icons to send quick visual messages.

 The best personas optimize the real estate of the page and draw your attention quickly to the most important bits of information.